BioBoost/course-object-oriented-programming-with-cpp/docs/about-this-course/README.md

 ## Alpha version

-Please note that this GitBook is still under development and did not even reach a draft version yet.
+Please note that this course is still under development and did not even reach a draft version yet.
 Make sure to check at least every week for changes made.

 ## Prerequisites